VonHeikemen/lsp-zero.nvim/README.md

 Execute `{callback}` function every time a server is attached to a buffer.

-Let's say you want to disable all the default keybindings and you want to declare your own.
+Let's say you want to disable all the default keybindings for lsp actions and diagnostics, and then declare your own.

 ```lua
 local lsp = require('lsp-zero')